Mayitzin/ahrs/docs/source/index.rst

 AHRS: Attitude and Heading Reference Systems
 ============================================

-Welcome to AHRS! ``ahrs`` is an open source Python toolbox for attitude estimation using the most known algorithms, methods and resources.
+Welcome! ``ahrs`` is an open source Python toolbox for attitude estimation using the most known algorithms, methods and resources.

-It is designed flexible and very simple to use, making it a great option for fast prototyping and integration with your own Python projects.
+It is designed to be flexible and simple to use, making it a great option for fast prototyping, testing and integration with your own Python projects.

-This package is a collection of functions and utilities to help you understand and use the most common techniques for attitude estimation, and in no way it is recommende to be used commercially.
+This package collects functions and utilities to help you understand and use the most common techniques for attitude estimation, and in no way it is recommended to be used commercially.

 All algorithms and implementations have their proper documentation and references, in case you need further clarification of their usage.